geoolol/Beamed/README.md

 - Q: **`Module Missing`**
 - A: Just run `pip install -r requirements.txt` in console.
 This insures that all modules required for Alucard are installed and up to date!
 - Q: **`Windll not found`**
-- A: Alucard uses some windows features from modules.
+- A: Beamed uses some windows features from modules.
 Example windll from ctypes. windll is used to add the console title.
 You can remove the title setters in-order to fix it.
 - Q: **`TypeError: __new__() got an unexpected keyword argument 'deny_new'`**
 - A: This error occured on an old installation of discord.py to fix simply run :`pip install -U discord.py` this updates discord.py!
 - Q: **`Cannot run the file even though the batch files gave no errors`**